PandABlocks/PandABlocks-FPGA/docs/fields.rst

 ``ext_out`` [extra]
     Fields of this type represent values that can be captured but which are not present on the position bus.
-These fields also support the capture control fields of ``bit_out`` fields.
+These fields also support one capture control
+    field:

+    ``CAPTURE``
+        As for ``pos_out``, can be set to enable capture of this field.
+The available options are documented in the capture section.

     The optional extra field is used to identify the following categories of extra field: